wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 In all these examples don't forget to attach the build machine you are provisioning to the adt-vpc that you created above remembering to "**Assign a public IPv4 address for this Linode**".

 --------------------------
-After you have performed all the pre-requisite steps above, you can choose which demo you want to follow as listed below
+<span style="color:red">After you have performed all the pre-requisite steps above, you can choose which demo you want to follow from those listed below</span>

 --------------------------

 ### Demo 1 (Sample Community Builder Joomla application)